-- 2.24 Employees who are called into work during a period of on-call will receive payment for the period they are required to attend, including any travel time.
+2.42 Employees who are called into work during a period of on-call will receive payment for the period they are required to attend, including any travel time.
 Alternatively, staff may choose to take time off in lieu.
-However, if for operational reasons time off in lieu cannot be taken within three months, the hours worked must be paid for. - 2.25 For work (including travel time) as a result of being called out the employee will receive a payment at time and a half, with the exception of work on general public holidays which will be at double time.
+However, if for operational reasons time off in lieu cannot be taken within three months, the hours worked must be paid for.

+- 2.43 For work (including travel time) as a result of being called out the employee will receive a payment at time and a half, with the exception of work on general public holidays which will be at double time.
 Time off in lieu should be at plain time.
-There is no disqualification from this payment for bands 8 and 9, as a result of being called out. - 2.26 By agreement between employers and staff, there may be local arrangements whereby the payment for hours worked during a given period of on-call is subject to a fixed minimum level, in place of separately recognising travel time. - 2.27 In addition, where employers and staff agree it is appropriate, the amount paid for work and travel time during periods of on-call may be decided on a prospective basis (e.g. for a forward period of three months) based on the average work carried out during a prior reference period (e.g. of three months).
-Where these arrangements are agreed, the actual work carried out during a given period would be monitored and, if the average

-- amount assumed in the calculation of the payment is significantly different, the level of payment should be adjusted for the next period; there should be no retrospective adjustment to the amount paid in the previous period. - 2.28 Where agreed locally, all current on-call arrangements may be protected for groups of employees for up to four years from the effective date of assimilation, irrespective of whether they were nationally or locally agreed.
-This extended protection will apply to existing staff and new staff during the period of protection. - 2.29 On-call payments made under such arrangements should be excluded from the pre and post assimilation pay used in the calculation of any protected level of pay (see Section 46).
+There is no disqualification from this payment for bands 8 and 9, as a result of being called out. - 2.44 By agreement between employers and staff, there may be local arrangements whereby the payment for hours worked during a given period of on-call is subject to a fixed minimum level, in place of separately recognising travel time. - 2.45 In addition, where employers and staff agree it is appropriate, the amount paid for work and travel time during periods of on-call may be decided on a prospective basis (e.g. for a forward period of three months) based on the average work carried out during a prior reference period (e.g. of three months).
+Where these arrangements are agreed, the actual work carried out during a given period would be monitored and, if the average amount assumed in the calculation of the payment is significantly different, the level of payment should be adjusted for the next period; there should be no retrospective adjustment to the amount paid in the previous period. - 2.46 Where agreed locally, all current on-call arrangements may be protected for groups of employees for up to four years from the effective date of assimilation, irrespective of whether they were nationally or locally agreed.
+This extended protection will apply to existing staff and new staff during the period of protection.
+In the former early implementer sites, where staff's effective date of assimilation was earlier than it was for staff elsewhere, the period of protection will end on 30 September 2008.
+This brings staff in the former El sites into line with staff employed in the rest of the NHS. - 2.47 On-call payments made under such arrangements should be excluded from the pre and post assimilation pay used in the calculation of any protected level of pay (see Section 46).